Well-posedness and large deviations for 2-D Stochastic Navier-Stokes equations with jumps: Solutions to SNSEs with initial data in the space

 0.2cm The proof of Lemma \ref{lem 1} is complete. \end{proof}

 0.2cm

-The following lemma implies that the solution of (\ref{eq lemma 1 01}) is unique, see Corollary \ref{cor 1}, and this lemma will be used later.
-Let us recall that the space $\Lambda_T(\rH)$ (and its norm) was defined around equality \eqref{eqn-Lambda_T-H}.
+The following lemma implies that the solution of Problem (\ref{eq lemma 1 01}) is unique (see Corollary \ref{cor 1}); this lemma will be used later.
+Recall that the space $\Lambda_T(\rH)$ (and its norm) was defined around equality \eqref{eqn-Lambda_T-H}.